 But he went on…

 The entire date.
 Just relentless questions.
+He didn’t even wait for me to finish answering one question before launching into the next one.
 I felt like I was on a job interview for a job that I didn’t even want.
 It was so painful.
 And the questions he asked were all things that I think can come up organically in regular conversation.
 But he did pay, so all was not completely lost.
 And my dinner was really good.

 The Bill Splitter